jsgosnell/data_science_intro/Training/2_Intro_to_Rmd.md

 ```

 Code chunks combine code with output.
 When combined with regular text/prose,
-this makes it easier to produce a range of document.
+this makes it easier to produce a range of documents.
 You set the output in
 the YAML header (the stuff between the 3 dashes you see at top of this document).

 After you write the file, you **Knit** it to turn the Rmd file into the selected